MAIA332/MAIA332/README.md

 Currently focused on developing applications using multiple languages, including Python, C, and JavaScript.
 Also exploring AI and machine learning to create innovative solutions.

 ## Most Used Technologies
-Python: Used to develop business logic and implement advanced functionalities.
+Python: Used to develop business logic and implement advanced functionalities an IA research.

 C: Used to optimize specific parts of the code and ensure high performance.